SerNet/verinice-veo/README.md

 ## Modules

-### veo-data-xml [DEPRECATED]
-This module contains the JAXB class files for accessing SNCA.xml from verinice.

 ### veo-rest
 This module contains the implementation of the REST services of the REST API.

-### veo-vna-import [DEPRECATED]
-This module contains an importer for verinice archives (VNAs).
-It has to be fixed to work with the new data model.

 ## Database [DEPRECATED]
 Entity–relationship model of the database: